 - Odor Free

-When it’s cold out, the fiber bends and traps the air which helps to preserve the heat.
-On the other hand, when its hot out, it helps to move the sweat away from your feet.
-This material is a necessity for rucking socks
+When it’s cold out, the fiber bends and traps the air, helping to preserve heat.
+On the other hand, when it’s hot out, it helps move sweat away from your feet.
+This material is essential for rucking socks